 How do you want to implement the strategy?

 Create an editorial calendar in which you determine when you want to publish which content.
-Pay attention to seasonal events, your overall advertising communication and don’t lose focus on your main topic.
-You run a carpenter’s workshop?
-Then stay with topics like wood, furniture or interior design.
+Pay attention to seasonal events, your overall advertising communication, and don’t lose focus on your main topic.
+Do you run a carpenter’s workshop?
+Then stay with topics like wood, furniture, or interior design.

-Think in advance of a theme world that suits you and brainstorm different ways to implement it in an exciting way.
-Also ensure variety by using different species and types.
+Think in advance of a theme world that suits you and brainstorms different ways to implement it in an exciting way.
+Also, ensure variety by using different species and types.
 Don’t forget: You almost always have a smartphone with you.
-Catch the little moments of everyday life, collect ideas with them or take a look behind the scenes.
+Catch the little moments of everyday life, collect ideas with them, or take a look behind the scenes.